Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Introduction

 \section{Introduction}

 Convolutional Neural Networks (CNNs) have been around for decades, and, inspired by the workings of the human visual system, are still a popular type of network for multiple computer vision tasks such as object detection and segmentation \cite{2024_CNNsForVision}.
 They also represent an interesting study object for the field of psychology, particularly for modeling the human visual system.
 Indeed, CNNs have been shown to exhibit similarities with visual processing in the human brain, in particular showing a hierarchical correspondence for object representation between lower/higher level visual cortex regions and lower/higher level CNN layers \cite{Yamins2014, Agrawal2014, Cadieu2014, Kubilius2016DeepNN, KubiliusSchrimpf2019CORnet, Nonaka2020BrainHS, CnnsForVisionNeuroscience}.
 More recent work however \cite{ReassesHierarchy}, using so-called ``direct interfacing'' whereby functional Magnetic Resonance Imaging (fMRI) data is directly fed as input to a CNN layer through a linear map, found that all visual ventral stream brain regions, including V1, best drove later CNN layers, concluding that all regions contained higher-level information.
 Others \cite{Xu2021LimitsTV, Mocz2023MultipleVO} highlight the limits to using CNNs as models of human vision.
 These investigations however all focus on fundamental visual perception, rather than on higher-level cognitive tasks.
-A notable exception to this is \cite{ANNsPredictNLP}, who focus on high-level language processing.